kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 og-image: js-focus.jpg
 thumb-image: js-focus-thumb.jpg
 ---
 My last 10 months as a JavaScript developer have been a period of self-assessment.
-Primarily, I've focused on <em>how</em> I write application code and not the libraries and frameworks I use to write it.
+Primarily, I've reviewed <em>how</em> I write application code and not the libraries and frameworks I use to write it.

 I've also researched how other developers write code and have collectively learned great things from them.
 But when it comes to libs and frameworks, I've discovered too many instances of developers spending (I think) too much time worrying about the wrong things.

 <h2>How this all began</h2>
-It all started when I began working with <a href="https://reactjs.org/">React</a> on a daily basis.
+It all started after a lengthy period of working with <a href="https://reactjs.org/">React</a> on a daily basis.
 Because of this, I see three positive things that React brings to the JavaScript developer conversation:

 1. <strong>manipulating app views with a state object</strong>: changing your app's view/state with a standard "key:value" object (not the DOM) is cool.
-2. <strong>enforcing functional programming</strong>: the idea that a function should do one thing well and do it in its own world without affecting the world around it is put into effect with React.
+2. <strong>focus on functional programming</strong>: React highlights the idea that a function should do one thing well, and do it in its own world without affecting the world around it.
 3. <strong>thoughtful component model</strong>: I'm stealing that phrase from <a href="https://medium.com/bumpers/isnt-our-code-just-the-best-f028a78f33a9">Jacob Thornton's great React article</a> but he's right.
 When it comes to encapsulating chunks of UI inside a single reusable component, React does it well.

 All these things are great because <strong>they encourage computer science best practices in JavaScript development</strong>.
 As JS progresses from making neat rollovers to a full-on application language, it's right to bring in these practices.